 - the dashboard should provide some filtering and sorting criterias.

 Iacumus is customizable through a configuration file that is specified through a GET parameter.
 Since it’s hosted on github, it means you just have to provide the data and don’t even have to spend time deploying the dashboard somewhere, assuming the machine serving the configuration file supports CORS.
-Here is how the end result looks like using the data for the add-on start-up scan time dashboard.
+Here is how the end result looks like using the data for the add-on start-up correlations dashboard.
 Note that currently Chrome doesn’t handle properly our gzipped datasets and is unable to display anything, in case you wonder…

 My next immediate goal is to simplify writing map-reduce jobs for the above mentioned use cases or to the very least write down some guidelines.
 For instance, some of our dashboards are based on Firefox’s version numbers and not on build-ids, which is really what you want when you desire to make comparisons of Nightly on a weekly basis.